 What to Expect

 At first, North Vancouver‘s Lonsdale Quay might seem unimpressive if you arrive by water.
-As you exit the Seabus terminal, straight in front of you is nothing but a giant concrete bus terminal, which is convenient if heading someplace else on the North Shore directly.
-Don’t be fooled by the uninspiring first impressions, however!
+As you exit the Seabus terminal, straight in front of you is a giant concrete bus terminal, which is convenient if heading someplace else on the North Shore directly.
+Don’t be fooled by the uninspiring first impressions!

 Walk over to your right as you exit the Seabus terminal and you’ll find the main attraction – the Lonsdale Quay Public Market.